justinas2314/AutomatedDiscordRichPresence/README.md

 # Usage
 Compile main.rs and write custom commands inside `config.ini`.
 There is an example `config.ini` file included.
+Move the config forder to the target (where the .exe file is) directory.
 The following arguments can be used:
  details
  state